 Office of Disability Services professionals envision a supportive, open, and accessible campus environment in which administration, faculty, staff, and students partner together to provide an excellent educational experience for everyone, with compassion, mutual respect for the spirit of the law, and dedication to the concept of universal design.

 5.14 Information on Accreditation

-Tennessee Technological University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award degrees at the associate's, bachelor's, master's, specialist, and doctoral levels.
+Tennessee Tech University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award degrees at the bachelor's, master's, specialist, and doctoral levels.

 Accreditation